baryshev/ect/README.md

   - `root`            Templates root folder or JavaScript object containing templates
   - `ext`             Extension of templates, defaulting to '' (not used for JavaScript objects as root)
-  - `cache`           Compiled functions are cached, defaulting to false
+  - `cache`           Compiled functions are cached, defaulting to true
   - `watch`           Automatic reloading of changed templates, defaulting to false (useful for debugging with enabled cache, not supported for client-side)
   - `open`            Open tag, defaulting to '<%'
   - `close`           Closing tag, defaulting to '%>'